-- complied with the requirements of Schedule 10 of the Act that apply to the annual report; and - made the disclosures about performance against benchmarks as required by the Local Government (Financial Reporting and Prudence) Regulations 2014 on pages 88 to 92, which represent a complete list of required disclosures and accurately reflects the information drawn from the District Council's audited information and, where applicable, the District Council's Long-term plan and annual plans.
+- complied with the requirements of Schedule 10 of the Act that apply to the annual report; and - made the disclosures about performance against benchmarks as required by the Local Government (Financial Reporting and Prudence) Regulations 2014 on pages xx to xx, which represent a complete list of required disclosures and accurately reflects the information drawn from the District Council's audited information and, where applicable, the District Council's Long-term plan and annual plans.

-The basis for our opinion is explained below and we draw attention to other matters.
+The basis for our opinion is explained below and we draw attention to uncertainties over the Whakatāne Boat Harbour project.
 In addition, we outline the responsibilities of the Council and our responsibilities relating to the audited information, we comment on other information, and we explain our independence.